davidvaughan86/Brewmance/README.md

+learned:

-//must use '' and " " seperately from recipe html btn and eventlistener
+must use ' and " seperately from recipe html btn and eventlistener

 Routers
 can add many routes to one router file